 3. Hex Bar (Trap Bar)

-A hex bar has a six sides which make a hexagon shape.
-A trap bar has four sides that make a diamond shape.
+Hex bars refer to a type of weightlifting bar with six sides that make a hexagon shape.
+Trap bars are similar to hex bars but feature four sides that make a diamond shape.
 With both of these types of weightlifting bars, you put your body inside the barbell.

 The benefit of hex and trap bars is that your body is in the middle of the bar’s center of gravity.
 This position is safer for deadlifts.
 It also takes strain off the joints.
 There are also handles which help you get a better grip.